The Client-Side Scanner Becomes the Message Layer

 The 2021 security paper "Bugs in our Pockets" made the problem concrete.
 It described client-side scanning as on-device analysis of data in the clear and argued that such systems create serious security and privacy risks while still being evadable and abuse-prone.
 The authors' core warning was not that every scanning system is identical.
 It was that the architecture creates a general-purpose inspection position inside personal computing.

-Apple's child-safety history shows the difference between narrower user-facing intervention and broader detection infrastructure.
-Apple proposed CSAM detection for iCloud Photos in 2021, then did not proceed with that tool.
+Apple's current child-safety posture shows the difference between narrower user-facing intervention and broader detection infrastructure.
 In December 2022, Apple announced Advanced Data Protection for iCloud, expanding optional end-to-end encryption to more iCloud categories, including Photos.
-Apple kept and expanded Communication Safety: a child-account feature that uses on-device machine learning to detect possible nudity in supported apps, blurs content, offers resources, and says Apple does not receive an indication unless the child chooses to report certain content.
+Its current Communication Safety materials describe a child-account feature that uses on-device machine learning to detect possible nudity in supported apps, blurs content, offers resources, and says Apple does not receive an indication unless the child chooses to report certain content.

 That distinction is important.
 A local warning tool for a child account, with visible intervention and a reporting choice, is not the same governance object as a compulsory detection system designed to feed law-enforcement reports.
 Both use the device.
 Both can involve automated classification.
 But they differ in audience, trigger, reporting path, scope, consent model, and institutional destination.